 Sorenson also said efficiencies could mean a lower levy for public health, as the Redwood County portion of the budget comes more in line with the funds being provided by the five other counties in SWHHS.

 The reason SWHHS is able to provide the same services without dramatic costs is because as an entity it has a much larger pool of people.

 The six-county collaborative group, which includes Lyon, Murray, Lincoln, Rock, Pipe-stone and Redwood counties, have a population together that exceeds 74,000, and that, said Sorenson, puts it on a more level playing field with some of the suburban counties of Minnesota.
 With that kind of representation, SWHHS has greater leverage and a greater voice in St. Paul.

 Working together the counties also can negotiate better prices for items it needs, and purchasing in larger quantities also means being able to get better prices for those items.

 According to Soren-son, as SWHHS moves forward the plan is to create greater efficiencies, especially as it relates to technology.

 “We are creating a staff that is becoming more mobile,” said Sor-enson, adding staff who specialize in particular areas are now going from one county to the next to meet with clients, and providing them with technology they can take with them from one location to the next means they have access to information as well as the capability of doing more of their paperwork where they are rather than having to return to one specific office location.

-Page 2 of 2 - The county is currently experiencing an income increase, as it leases space to SWHHS for the local human services and public health programs, and as the plan continues to bring the two departments under one roof in Redwood County those lease income dollars are still going to be paid.
+The county is currently experiencing an income increase, as it leases space to SWHHS for the local human services and public health programs, and as the plan continues to bring the two departments under one roof in Redwood County those lease income dollars are still going to be paid.

 The organization is moving toward a paperless program that Sorenson said in the long run is going to mean cost savings for the organization as a whole.